mocobeta/rust99/graphs/README.md

 Write a function named to find closed paths (cycles) starting at a given node in a graph.
 The method should return all cycles.

 To handle multiple kinds of graph, we define `CycleFinder` trait as follows.
-Implement `find_cycles()` function for each graph.
+Implement `find_cycles()` method for each graph.

 ```rust
 pub trait CycleFinder<T> {